girlgonedata/Data_Job_Market_Top_Skills_PL/project/README.md

 # Conclusions

+Overall, the most commonly required skill in the job market for any data role is timeless SQL, crucial for data management and querying.
+Excel remains fundamental for data analysts, used for reporting, and financial modeling.
+Python is highly demanded for data science, machine learning, automation, and data analysis, and is versatile across various fields.
+The strong demand for data visualization and business intelligence supporting data-driven decisions makes Tableau and Power BI other top-demanded skills to have on your resume.

+Taking fincancial aspect into account, skills like Python and Tableau offer a strong combination of demand and salary.
+Although SQL is the keystone of data analysis, it is so common and classic that it doesn't result in a high paycheck.
+Traditional tools like Excel remain relevant, while modern tools like and cloud platforms are growing in importance.
+Spark and Hadoop provide strong salaries and are valuable skills as well.
+BigQuery and GCP offer good salaries (PLN 108,056 and PLN 100,837) with moderate demand.
+Scala and Windows, while less in demand, offer respectable salaries.
-In the Polish data job market:

-**Top Earning Skills:** Tableau offers the highest average salary (PLN 131,687), making it the most lucrative skill.
+In the Polish data job market Tableau offers the highest average salary (PLN 131,687), making it the most lucrative skill.

-**High Demand & Salary:** Python and SQL are in high demand and offer competitive salaries (PLN 119,526 and PLN 118,758, respectively).
+Python and  SQL are in high demand and offer competitive salaries (PLN 119,526 and PLN 118,758, respectively).

-**Solid Options:** Spark and Hadoop provide strong salaries (PLN 112,729 and PLN 111,046) and are valuable skills.

-**Emerging Technologies:** BigQuery and GCP offer good salaries (PLN 108,056 and PLN 100,837) with moderate demand.

-**Niche Areas:** Scala and Windows, while less in demand, offer respectable salaries.

 For data analysts specifically, SQL and Python are the most optimal skills, offering a strong balance of high demand and good salaries.
 Tableau and Excel are also valuable, with Tableau commanding a higher salary despite fewer job postings.
 Focusing on SQL and Python will maximize both job opportunities and earning potential in this field.